MaibornWolff/retro/documentation/development.md

 ## Create .env file

-Create a `.env` file and simply copy the content of `.env.dev` into it.
+Create a `.env` file and simply copy the content of `.env.template` into it.
 The `.env` file should contain everything required to start the application locally.

 ## Run dev servers